-\begin{proof}[Proof of Theorem~\ref{t:dldp}: the upper bound] In view of the exponential tightness of the sequence $\{\mc P^{E,N}_{\eta^N}\}$, it is enough to prove the bound \eqref{2:ub} for compact sets.
-Observe that, for each $H\in C^{1,2}([0,T]\times \bb T^d)$, the functional $J_{H,\gamma}^{\alpha,n}$ is lower semicontinuous on $\mc M$.
-From Lemma~\ref{t:ubB} and the min-max lemma in \cite[App.~2, Lemma~3.3]{KL} we deduce that for each compact $\mc K\subset \mc M$
+The statement is a straightforward consequence of the above bounds. \end{pf} \begin{pf*}{Proof of Theorem~\ref{tdldp} the upper bound} In view of the exponential tightness of the sequence $\{\mc P^{E,N}_{\eta^N}\}$, it is enough to prove the bound (\ref{2ub}) for compact sets.
+Observe that, for each $H\in C^{1,2}([0,T]\times\bb T^d)$, the functional $J_{H,\gamma}^{\alpha,n}$ is lower semicontinuous\vadjust{\goodbreak} on $\mc M$.
+From Lemma~\ref{tubB} and the min--max lemma in~\cite{KL}, Appendix 2, Lemma 3.3, we deduce that for each compact $\mc K\subset \mc M$